winnall/winnall/README.md

 👋 My name is Stephen Winnall, known as Steve (or @winnall on Github).
 I am a retired IT and Internet specialist living in Switzerland.

 👀 I’m especially interested in home automation.
 I use [OpenHAB](https://www.openhab.org) to integrate various smart home technologies.
-I am focussing at the moment on establishing professional-level infrastructure for my home, which entails dividing my organically grown home network into functional parts (at the top level: house and family), so that the smart home will still function even if the family moves out.
+I am focussing at the moment on establishing reliable professional-level infrastructure for my home, which entails dividing my organically grown home network into functional parts (at the top level: house and family), so that the smart home will still function even if the family moves out.